yoojin96/yoojin96.github.io/_pages/about.md

   <h3>Bachelor of Science in Nursing</h3>
   **Seoul National University, Korea**
   *Mar 2016 – Feb 2022*
-  - Completed a rigorous BSN program with a focus on evidence-based clinical practice and interdisciplinary collaboration.
+  - Completed a BSN program with a focus on evidence-based clinical practice and interdisciplinary collaboration.
   - Developed strong foundational skills in patient care, clinical assessment, and critical thinking.

   </div>